Kuso0taku/calculator/README.md

 The Simple GUI calculator which wrote with tkinter.
 Main code have in 'main.py' file.
-'.exe' file in derictory 'exe'.
+'.exe' file in directory 'exe'.